stevecha1216/HW8OOP/README.md

 # HW8OOP
-OOP Assignment with Star Wars Starfighters and Pilots
+Intro to Computer Science OOP Assignment with Star Wars Starfighters and Pilots

 Assignment Instructions are in HW8_OOP3.pptx